 We’re looking forward to a lot of travel during the next few years.
 We were late bloomers getting to Europe—didn’t get there until four years ago (then went back the following year:).
 We just came back from European trip #3–we’re hooked and can’t wait to go back again.

 Some shorter trips are planned, too.
 One good thing about having friends and family scattered around the country is that there are always interesting places to visit.
-One son is in Dallas, another son just moved to California, and of course, New England is always on the calendar.
+One son is in Dallas, another son is in Oklahoma, and of course, New England is always on the calendar.
 Closer to home, we’ve wanted to see Savannah, GA for a long time.
 They’re all on the agenda.
 I’ll keep you posted.

 Until next time,